-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 Any resolution will demand significant compromises from one or both sides.
 The Taliban has long been opposed to democratic elections, and its leaders have issued only vague statements on the group’s position on women’s rights.
 Delegates from the Afghan government side support keeping the country’s constitution intact and preserving advances in civil liberties.

-The launch of negotiations was plagued by months of delays as the Afghan government pushed back against the conditions set for the talks by the U.S.-Taliban deal.
+The launch of negotiations was plagued by months of delays as the Afghan government pushed back against the conditions set for the talks by the earlier U.S.-Taliban deal.
 That agreement charts a course for the full withdrawal of American troops, a central Taliban objective, but does not in exchange explicitly demand a reduction in violence — a key government request.

-The deal also called for the release of thousands of Taliban prisoners ahead of direct talks, an issue so fraught that the final six high-value Taliban prisoners were transferred from Afghan custody just two days before the talks, despite strong objections from key American allies France and Australia.
+The deal also called for the release of thousands of Taliban prisoners ahead of direct talks, an issue so fraught that the final six high-value Taliban prisoners were transferred from Afghan custody just two days before the talks, over strong objections from key American allies France and Australia.

 Taliban leaders celebrated the deal as a victory, breaking out into chants of “God is great” at the signing ceremony.
 But many Afghan officials and civilians viewed the document as a betrayal.
 It contained no language ensuring Afghanistan would remain a democracy, made no mention of women’s rights or civil liberties, and called for the prisoner release before talks began, a move some viewed as ceding key government leverage.